 We’ve all heard the saying “time is money.”
 This is especially true when it comes to your website.
 In a world where everything has to be immediate and on-demand, nothing’s more annoying than waiting for a page to load.

 Keeping the attention of prospective consumers isn’t the only benefit of fast-loading pages—they’re also important to your SEO campaign.
 An experiment performed for a SearchMetrics conference found sites on the first page of search results loaded in about 0.7-0.8 seconds, while sites on the second page loaded in 1.4 seconds.
 You can be sure of one thing: site speed is correlated with your rankings.

 Once this is done, you’ll probably have a laundry list of potential improvements.
 You’ll need to determine which ones are most important to address.
 In my experience, the following improvements are the easiest to implement and give the most substantial results:

 Running images through a round of lossless compression doesn’t hurt quality, and it helps them load faster.
-All original data remains, the compression just removes excess and redundant information.
-If you were to decompress the images, all data would still be there (which is not the case with lossy compression).
+All original data remains, the compression will reduce the size of the image, remove excess and redundant information, and reduce the file sizes.

 Check your website one final time to make sure everything has been executed properly.
 Once you’ve updated some of the fundamental elements and re-checked your site, start performing monthly checks in your analytics account.
 The Site Speed report in Google Analytics will be able to compare pre-site speed analysis dates to post-site speed analysis dates, to continue monitoring and analyzing your site’s performance.